Targeting for Elimination

 Jacob Altik demands waivers to exempt DOGE staff from background checks.
 He also threatens to fire the USADF board if DOGE’s demands are not met.

-The USADF general cousel revokes their participation in the Memorandum of Understanding based on it being created under false pretenses that DOGE would be assisting the agency in “IT modernization.”
+The USADF general cousel revokes their participation in the Memorandum of Understanding signed between USADF and DOGE.
+He declares the MOU was created under false pretenses that DOGE would be assisting the agency in “IT modernization.”

 Ethan Shaotran and Nate Cavanaugh return to the IAF with Jacob Altik, who presented himself as representing the EOP.
 Altik confirms that DOGE plans to reduce IAF to what he considers the statutory minimum (a board and president, a location in DC, some grants) and DOGE will be conducting a Reduction in Force of all employees and terminating all grants.
 The demand approval from the board and threaten the board will be fired otherwise.